 She was accorded a state funeral.
 On the day thousands lined city streets, 5000 her gravesite.

-TOTI have Council permission for a commemorative statue to be sited on the corner of Ward Street and Worley Place.
-Council are also in favour of naming this small meeting area Dame Hilda Ross Plaza.
+TOTI originally had Council permission for a commemorative statue to be sited on the corner of Ward Street and Worley Place and council were also in favour of naming this small meeting area Dame Hilda Ross Plaza.

 TOTI called nationally for artist concepts for the sculpture and after significant public consultation narrowed the entries down to three finalists, Matt Gauldie, Brigitte Wuest and Tim Elliot.

 It was Tim Elliot’s concept that came up tops, however.
 Tim’s concept was perfectly suited to the site given to TOTI outside of Starbucks.